-This booklet covers many NHL subtypes and provides detailed information about the diagnosis, staging, treatment and other aspects of the more common ones.
-It includes brief descriptions of normal blood, bone marrow and the lymphatic system, as well as a glossary of health terms to help readers understand information that may be new to them.
+This booklet also includes brief descriptions of normal blood, bone marrow and the lymphatic system, as well as a glossary of health terms to help readers understand information that may be new to them.

-An estimated 678,222 people in the United States are either living with or in remission from NHL.
-About 74,200 people were expected to be diagnosed with NHL in 2019 (see Incidence, Causes and Risk Factors on page 46).
+An estimated 699,378 people in the United States are either living with or are in remission from NHL.
+About 80,470 people are expected to be diagnosed with NHL in 2022 (see Incidence, Causes and Risk Factors on page 34).
 Advances in the treatment of NHL are resulting in improved remission and cure rates.
-New treatment approaches are being studied in clinical trials for patients of all ages and for all disease stages.
+New treatment approaches are being studied in clinical trials for patients of all ages and for all stages of the disease.

-All LLS publications mentioned in this booklet are free and can be viewed, downloaded or ordered online at www.LLS.org/booklets.
+All LLS publications mentioned in this booklet are free and can be viewed. downloaded or ordered online at www.LLS.org/booklets.